 - Six Family Roles

-- Family systems theorists have identified at least six family roles which every family or social group.
-These roles can also be found in congregations.
-These roles include…
+- Family systems theorists and co-dependency researchers have identified at least six family roles which every family or social group creates to sustain the system.

 - 1) The Hero:

 The hero is the member of the family who is the focus of positive energies.
 This individual “plays” or is “appointed” to be the one everyone admires.
 His or her achievements are always elevated while their mistakes are played down.